 Building DIY sliding barn doors is easy.
 Hanging a door on a track means you don’t have to rip open and reframe a wall such as a pocket door.
 Plus mounting hardware is available in many manners of styles and budgets.
+If you are interested in finding out more about barn doors, it might be worth doing some research or could learn more here.

 The door styles are limitless from salvage finds to DIY creations.
 For instance, a mix of pallet wood and common cedar are a very attractive combination.